DocBohn/CowPi_documentation/docs/source/construction/nano/microcontroller/ide-arduino-after-board-selection.rst

 -   Very old Arduino Nanos use the ATmega168 processor.
     If you have such a device, replace it with a newer Arduino Nano.

+:\:[   ]: Unless you already know which bootloader your |developmentBoard| has, select "ATmega328P."

 ..
 NOTE::
     On the following pages, some of the |developmentBoard|\ s have a label indicating which bootloader they have.
     If you have only one |developmentBoard|, you do not need to label it;